bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 we can describe and predict the behaviour of stuff, but this cannot explain the cause of its behaviour.
 By definition, a subjective experience cannot be measured objectively, so how another system feels will be forever beyond empiricism's reach.
-If we invent technology to connect other systems to our brains and share their experience, these experiences are no longer entirely subjective.
-With this in mind, we should consider the possibility that subjectivity itself may not be absolute, like all other things it's a matter of perspective.
+This tautology cannot be escaped even if we invent technology to connect other systems to our brains; a shared experience is no longer entirely subjective.
+Though with this in mind, we should consider that subjectivity itself may not be absolute, like all other things it's relative - a matter of perspective.

-In a universe where action is a choice, action gives some insight into degrees of preference and ignorance, though how much of each are involved remain private to the chooser.
+Choices give some insight into the degree of preference or ignorance, of a chooser, though how much of each are involved is anyone's guess.
 We could say that atoms on the surface of a gold bar are unaware of the call of the sky, or strongly prefer to stay where they are.
 Neutrinos could be said to be either fickle or free, with no way to know which.
-This somewhat absurd framing grants an insight: if stuff is and does as it feels, then in one sense or another it feels little about what it *doesn't* do.
+This somewhat absurd framing does grant an insight: if stuff is and does as it feels, then in one sense or another it feels little about what it *doesn't* do.

-Actions as interaction choices provides a useful framing for quantum physics and information theory.
-Randomness and unknowableness are equivalent, and we know that unknowableness exists; randomness does not survive the razor.
+This "actions as interaction choices" stance also provides a useful framing for both quantum physics and information theory.
+Randomness and unknowableness are functionally equivalent, and we know that unknowableness exists; randomness does not survive the razor.
 This and entropy can be described as limits to awareness itself, a minimum experiential distance from an observer; both superposition and entanglement can be framed as an experiential exclusion from a decision chain.
 And if forces themselves are preferences, then their carriers are decisions rather than particles.

-The more agency a system has then the less predictable it will be.
-So knowing what something can do says a bit about the limits of its agency, and by extension its possible awareness.
-So, without assuming all men are Socrates, it's quite reasonable to expect fluids to be far more aware, or at least have far more capacity for awareness, than solids, that are by comparison express no opinion.
+The more agency a system has, the less predictable it will be.
+So knowing what something can do puts bounds on its possible agency, and by extension its possibility for awareness.
+So, without assuming all men are Socrates, it's quite reasonable to expect fluids to be far more aware - or at least have far more capacity for awareness - than solids, which by comparison express no opinion.

 # Hydropsychism

-Life evolved on Earth through action, and if action is choice then water is our lead actor.
-This makes life's story less one about chemicals stumbling upon awareness, it's one of taming the ocean's will - fragmenting it, dividing it, and dragging it onto land.
-It's the water that flows and moves, it folds and unfolds proteins, pulling them together and pushing them apart.
-Hydrophobic and hydrophilic forces grant all cells their structure, but it's the water that expresses philia and phobia rather than the lipids.
-Water is the solvent of all enzymes, the medium that transcribes our DNA, and ribozymes mediate reactions through its fluidity far more than their own.
+Life evolved on Earth through action, and if action is choice then water played the lead role.
+This makes life's story less one about chemicals stumbling upon awareness, it's one of taming the ocean's will - dividing, conquering, and having it drag itself onto land.
+It's the water that flows and moves, it folds and unfolds the proteins, pulling them together and pushing them apart.
+Hydrophobic and hydrophilic forces give all cells structure, but it's the water
+- not the lipids - that expresses philia and phobia.
+Water is the solvent of all enzymes, the medium that transcribes our DNA, and ribozymes mediate reactions through its fluidity and very little of their own.
 Fish don't realize they're in water.
 The same can be said of organic chemistry.

-If the seat of consciousness is fluid rather than quantum dynamics, made of ordinary physical processes rather than computational dualism, then we don't need to push the idea of mind into complexity or the gaps of ignorance.
-It's simply what stuff is.
+Our throne of mind was built one drip at a time as nature slurped its way up the gradient of complexity.
+This model's seat of consciousness is one of fluid dynamics rather than quantum ones, one made of ordinary physical processes that we refer to as physical law.
+It does not rest on the eternal Platonic forms of symbolic dualism, nor the ignorance of complexity.
+No need to *mind the gap*[^8], it's just plain old wet stuff, whatever stuff is anyway.

-So, aside from determinism being functionally equivalent to evolution denial, the central point of this paper is that neurons don't provide consciousness, they vibrate fluid around them, changing the way it feels to be that liquid.
+So, aside from determinism being functionally equivalent to evolution denial, the central point of this paper is that neurons don't provide consciousness, they manipulate the fluid around them, changing the texture of a liquid mind.

+There are two obvious mechanisms that could lead to this behaviour, the most simple - and the one taken so far is that liquids

 # Predictions

-If consciousness is fluid-dynamics, then this ought to be observable or disproveable.
-As a lay-philosopher-hacker rather than a biologist, so I may be wrong about the implications, but they at least provide a starting point for future research.
+A fluid-dynamic model of consciousness is a falsifiable one, but as a lay-hacker-philosopher rather than a neurologist, I can only offer intuition-based tests rather than technical ones.
+Regardless, the following thoughts provide a starting predictions that may support empirical testing.

+From this point on, we will assume that the mechanism is

-Neurons ought to disturb the fluid physically, amplifying and dampening waves through interference patterns at different frequencies.
-The structure of the network and the way the neurons fire would flow in rhythmic patterns.
+should disturb the fluid physically, amplifying and dampening waves through interference patterns at different frequencies.
+The structure of the network and the way the neurons fire would flow in rhythmic patterns, as ionic bumrush

-We should expect areas to do with learning to change in a geometric fashion as well as along the network.
-If awareness, or the cause of it propagates outwards from the axons rather than just along the network, areas connected only by fluids ought to change around the focal or convergence points of functional areas related to different experiences.
+We should expect areas to do with learning to change in a geometric fashion as well as along the branches of the network.
+If awareness, or the cause of it, propagates outwards from the axons rather than just along the network, areas connected only by fluids ought to change around the focal or convergence points related to different experiences.

-Awareness, or some manifestations of it, should travel faster than neural activity, at the speed of sound in saline.
-We should expect certain ratios to emerge, and for there to be types of neural structures that cancel each other out by their geometric position.
+There should be some manifestations of awareness that, travel faster than neural activity, closer to the speed of sound in saline.
+We should expect certain ratios to emerge, and for there to be types of neural structures that cancel each other out by their position and rhythm to better cause more local effects.
+We'd expect some forms of activity to be muted or shielded, like when the neuron is used to route signals to another area without disturbing the local fluid.

-Neural networks that provide a similar function need not be entirely local, rhythmically together, rather than purely local calculations.
+Parts of the network that provide calculations need not be entirely local, we may see evidence of tightly synchronized areas that are closer by sea than by land.

+Changing the positions of neurons should change perceptual effects, even if topology remains the same.

-Ultrasound would have perceptual, and induce cognitive effects.
-Beta and alpha waves would feel perceptually smooth and sharp.
-Brain pressure would be destructive to consciousness, but cognitive function would be more robust than the neural fibres.
-Hallucinogenics of different types would likely cause sync issues that expose interference patterns with a perceptual texture of the structure of the brain, rather than the network.
-Anasthetics would be likely to have measurable effects on fluid dynamics, though this may be difficult to prove causually.
+Ultrasound or other methods of inducing high frequency vibrations should create cognitive effects.
+Beta and alpha waves would feel smooth and sharp respectively.
+Brain pressure would be destructive to consciousness, but cognitive function ought to be more robust than the neural fibres that mediate it.
+Hallucinogenics of different types would likely cause sync issues that expose interference patterns with a perceptual texture of the structure of the brain, rather than its neural network.
+Some types of anasthetics should inhibit consciousness by altering fluid dynamics.

-Experiences would feel fluid, rather than discrete firings of neurons.
-It should be possible to measure consciousness and unconsciousness vibrationally, and by applying vibrations in the right places, it ought to be possible to invoke feelings or perceptual
+The experiences of being human should feel fluid, rather than discrete firings of neurons.
+It should be possible to measure consciousness and unconsciousness vibrationally, and by applying vibrations in the right places, it ought to be possible to directly control subjective experience.

 # Further thoughts: is water special?

+If distance between objects are an expression of

 Does the hexagonal structure of water somehow align with the 3 spatial dimensions in a way that resonates with, or provides access to, the properties